LUMC/rcourse/README.md

-Right Open Online Course (ROOC) is an R package to develop a course in a modular fashion. it has a single class `Course`, see  `?Course` for more details.
+R Open Online Course (ROOC) is an R package to develop a course in a modular fashion. it has a single class `Course`, see  `?Course` for more details.
 An instance of the this object can be used to generate the web-site for materials.

 **Quick start** Create a RStudio project from git repository `https://git.lumc.nl/r.monajemi/rooc.git` and build it.
 The directory `site` contains all .Rmd files necessary for building the the web-pages for the course.
 The following code should work: